Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My 85 yr. old MIL grew up in Vermont where they raised most of their own food.
 She has told me to never salt vegetables while cooking, including potatoes.
 The salt will leech out some of the vitamins.

 For a delicious roast, do not add salt until almost done.
 Salt added earlier in the cooking time coaxes the juices out.
-Unless You are making stock for soup or stew, wait until 20 minutes before done.
-Then salt as You wish.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.